Basic Syntax of Nit

 Array

-is a generic class, thus Array[Int]
+Array is a generic class, thus Array[Int] denotes an array

-denotes an array of array of
+of integers and Array[Array[Bool]] denotes an array of array of

 Booleans.
 Literal arrays can be declared with the bracket notation

-method.
+elements added with the add method.
 Elements can be retrieved or

 stored with the bracket operator.